ahinkel/TimeSeriesMovingWindow_FFT/README.md

 the program linearly interpolates to connect the time series data, but the particular functionality can be chosen for the user's specific purpose.

-The current outliers the program is designed to catch are -1's in the time series data.
+The current outliers that the program is designed to catch are -1's in the time series data.
 This can be changed as needed.
 I hope to update the code to be more general.